sshah136/IOT---MQTT/README.md

 ## IOT---MQTT
-Data transmission generated from simulated temperature sensors placed around the world using MQTT broker which displays realtime data on Tkinter GUI as a chart
+Data transmission from MQTT broker which is generated from simulated temperature sensors placed at random coordinates and realtime data is displayed on Tkinter GUI as chart